VoicenterTeam/avatars/README.md

-### Avatar.generate
+### Avatar.generateFromTemplate
 ----
-  Generates the avatar images to the server in sizes `168x168`, `32x32` and `24x24` (can be changed in config) using the template and color given in the request body.
+  Generates the avatar images from present template to the server in sizes `168x168`, `32x32` and `24x24` (can be changed in config) using the template and color given in the request body.

 The images are saved as `src/media/<AvatarAccountID>/<AccountID>/<size>.png`